2026 Report

 Prepare for exit readiness

-• Produce an "AI value creation memo" per portco updated monthly: what is deployed, measured impact, governance posture, and risk register.
+• Produce an "AI value creation memo" per portco updated monthly: rebuild progress or feature adoption metrics, measured impact, governance posture, and risk register.

 Recommended next steps for PE partners